 - adopting a child

-If you are named as a responsible person and added to the RIL list, it is imperative that you speak with an experienced attorney as soon as possible.
-The appeal process to be removed from the RIL list can be complicated.
-More importantly, there is a limited amount of time for the person to appeal the RIL decision.
+If you are named as a responsible person and have received notice of CPS’ intent to add you to the RIL list, it is imperative that you speak with an experienced attorney as soon as possible.
+There are specific deadlines you must meet in order to request a hearing and prevent your name from being added to the list.
+If you’ve already had your hearing and been added to the RIL, there is a limited amount of time for you to appeal the RIL decision.
 Contact us to discuss your legal options regarding the Responsible Individuals List.

 - Learn more about the RIL List at the UNC School of Government.